This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 This breed comes in both Silver Penciled and Gold penciled coloring.
 Both are stunning colors and make for a very eye catching addition to your flock.

 They have a rose comb which is red to match their medium sized red wattles.
-They have slate or blue-grey legs and four toes on each feet.
+Their legs are slate or blue-grey with four toes on each foot.
 They are clean legged, unlike Marans and Silkies.

 Breed Standards